steven-solomon/exdoubles/README.md

 end
 ```

-With this principle applied to the code, we are ready to start using Elephant to create mocks.
+With this principle applied to the code, we are ready to start using ExDoubles to create mocks.

 ## Installation